 Swimming practices Thursdays 8:30pm - 9:30pm and Sundays 11:00am - 12:00pm at MacEwan University.

-We train from the Thursday following Labour Day (Sept 9) until the Thursday preceding Victoria Day (May 20).
+We train from the Thursday following Labour Day until Victoria Day long weekend.
 We take two weeks off at the end of December for the holidays.

 A number of swimmers add a third practice each week on Saturday (generally, 10:00 a.m.), and continue to practice during the summer on the same schedule.
 These sessions are not coached, are held at a municipal pool (generally, either at Kinsmen Sports Centre or Peter Hemingway Fitness and Leisure Centre), there is no cost to join other than the entrance fee to the pool.

-All members are required to pay the Making Waves Aquatics Club fee of $65.
-Portions of this fee help to cover registration with Swim Alberta to cover liability insurance and to support Masters Swimming Canada.
+All members are required to pay the Making Waves Aquatics Club fee of $40 as well as the Swim Alberta swimmer fee of $41.
 In addition, practices fees for swimming alone are:

 Members who want to swim as well as play water polo save on their fees!
 We also offer drop-in memberships for those who wish to swim with us only occasionally.